babaisflag/ctf/[210813-16] ReallyAwesomeCTF 2021/README.md

 ### Solution

-After [painstakingly trying to figure out](ADsol.png) what this does, I think this is what the program is doing (please bear with me writing pseudocode in python + c):
+After [painstakingly trying to figure out](ADsol.png) what this does, I think this is what the program is doing (please bear with my writing pseudocode in python + c):

 ```
 int inp_array[33];